Cornwall, ON, Canada

 Salem: Gospel meetings with Jerry Jennings and Roy Weber began on September 24.

-Santa Bárbara de Tutuaca: Gilberto and Alicia Torrens visited this town in the Sierra Madre, and Gilberto preached the gospel in the home of Esther Mendoza, a sister from the Las Vegas assembly.
+Santa Bárbara de Tutuaca: This town was visited in the Sierra Madre, and the gospel was preached in the home of Esther Mendoza, a sister from the Las Vegas assembly.
 Esther and her husband Ramón are from this town, and spend significant time here.
-This was Gilberto’s second visit, and several unsaved neighbors and friends heard the gospel.
+Several unsaved neighbors and friends heard the gospel.

 Monterrey: On September 10, two young sisters were baptized.
 The believers are now meeting in a different area, and are encouraged to see a good number of children coming to the Sunday school.